MiguelFacte/Twitch-in-Minecraft-Bedrock/README.md

 ```

 ## Run the WebSocket
-To run the bot, you have to open a console and run the following command
+To run the WebSocket, you have to open a console and run the following command
 ```sh
 node .
 ```